BaljaaSS/banana-git/README.md

 # Tutorial 3: Merging and resolving conflicts

+Git helps you to merge your work with the work of your colleagues working on the same project.
+Whenever Git is able to merge all changes automatically it will do so.
+However, if two (or more) people change the same file at the same location so that it is not clear which change should override the other one then Git needs your manual input.

 1. In the web frontend of Github we modify the last line of the file `demo.m` to